perez-eduardo/Quantum-Computing-LLM/Docs/initial-exploratory-brainstorming.md

 - Originally planned as fallback
 - Removed to focus on custom model as portfolio centerpiece
 - Custom model handles all inference

+### ChatGPT API for Synthetic Q&A
+- **Status:** ABANDONED (December 22, 2025)
+- Generated 85,643 Q&A pairs
+- 83% contained repetitive boilerplate phrases
+- 59% were templated (only numbers changed)
+- After cleaning: only 4,808 usable (6%)
+- **Replaced with:** Claude-generated Q&A via chat

 ---